Ein deutsches Requiem

 About this concert

-John Eliot Gardiner returns to Amsterdam with his Monteverdi Choir, this time to conduct the Concertgebouw Orchestra in Brahms’ Ein deutsches Requiem.
+The highly acclaimed Monteverdi Choir and its associate conductor Dinis Sousa will be visiting Amsterdam for performances of Brahms’ Ein deutsches Requiem with the Concertgebouw Orchestra.
 With this large-scale but restrained ‘requiem for humanity,’ Brahms created a Protestant, German-language answer to the more-common requiem mass in Latin.
 A requiem not for the dead, but to console those left behind.

-John Eliot Gardiner and the Concertgebouw Orchestra began this Brahms cycle in 2021, linking Brahms’ symphonies with Brahms’ choral works and solo concertos.
-And, in Ein deutsches Requiem for chorus, orchestra and soloists, everything falls into place.
-This collaboration with the Concertgebouw Orchestra will undoubtedly be a highlight of the concert season.
-Especially with the addition of baritone Christian Gerhaher and soprano Lenneke Ruiten, who will be making her debut with the orchestra.
+Recently The Monteverdi Choir was named the world’s best choir at the Oper!
+Awards.
+The collaboration with the Concertgebouw Orchestra will undoubtedly be a highlight of the concert season.
+Especially with the addition of baritone Christian Gerhaher and soprano Lenneke Ruiten, who, like Dinis Sousa, will be making her debut with the orchestra.
+In Ein deutsches Requiem for chorus, orchestra and soloists, everything falls into place.

 Brahms’ body of works clearly shows the influence of the early masters of polyphony.
 More specifically, Brahms was a great admirer of Heinrich Schütz, the leading Lutheran Protestant composer prior to the advent of Johann Sebastian Bach.
 Choral works by Schütz and Johann Christoph Bach (the Great, a distant relative of Johann Sebastian) point the way to Brahms’ Ein deutsches Requiem in their lyrics and text treatment.